Blitvenica Lighthouse: History

 Completed in 1872, the lighthouse consists of a two-storey house, built around the base of a 21 metre high octagonal tower, which supports a single gallery and a white painted lantern.
-Construction of the lighthouse was often delayed due to the difficulties of landing materials on the islet in rough seas.
-Workers were often stranded for a number of days when the conditions worsened, leaving them to exist on minimal provisions.
-Obtaining fresh water was also a problem due to the low rainfall, so a water cistern was also built for the keepers, and is still used today.
+Construction of the lighthouse was often delayed due to difficulties in landing materials on the islet during rough seas.
+Workers were often stranded for a number of days when the conditions worsened, leaving them to survive on minimal provisions.
+Obtaining fresh water was also a problem due to the low rainfall, so a water cistern was also built for the keepers and is still used today.

 At a height of 38 m above the sea, the light has a range of 24 nautical miles and consists of two flashes of white light every thirty seconds.
 There is also a secondary standby light that has a range of 12 nautical miles.

 The lighthouse is operated and maintained by the state-owned company Plovput.
 In 1990 the light was automated and the keepers were withdrawn, but in 2002 they returned to the site due to its importance, and to help with its upkeep and to keep it secure.
 A shift on the islet lasts for fifteen days.

 In 2011, Blitvenica in conjunction with the lighthouses at Mulo and Prisnjak were depicted in a set of commemorative stamps by the Croatian postal service Hrvatska pošta.